ScotchLabs/kudos/README.md

 password = "yourpassword"
 ```

 To generate a secret key, it suffices to use the `secrets.token_urlsafe` function from python's [secrets](https://docs.python.org/3/library/secrets.html#secrets.token_urlsafe "secrets") library.
+The secret key is used to hash passwords, so keep it confidential.

 # Google Mail